Creature types

 Hob

-A robust, mole-like man.
+A robust mole-man.
 Neckless, furry, and squat.

-Corundum Core A huge ovoid gemstone, a grieb, comprises the core of your squat body.
-The stone is your central nervous system.
-Your organs and tissues surround it, housed in a hairy paunch attached to the stone by bone girdles.
-It is impervious to weapons.
-Objects cannot become embedded in your chest or neck.
-If you die, you may be resurrected by stripping your grieb of flesh and placing it in an urn of meat, fat, and whiskey for 3 months.
+Corundum Core A huge ovoid gemstone—a grieb—comprises the core of your squat body.
+It is your central nervous system.Your organs and tissues surround it in a hairy paunch attached by bone girdles.
+It is impervious.
+Objects cannot embed in your chest or abdomen.
+If you die, you can be resurrected by stripping your grieb of flesh and placing it in an urn of meat, fat, and whiskey for 3 months.

 Animunculus